ThomasMBury/ewstools/README.md

 ## Contribution

+If you would like to be a contributor, please make a pull request!
-If you are interested in being a contributer, or run into trouble with the package, please post on the [issue tracker](https://github.com/ThomasMBury/ewstools/issues).
+If you run into issues with the software, you can post them on the [issue tracker](https://github.com/ThomasMBury/ewstools/issues).